derBanz/yearbook/readme.md

-# Python Fundamentals Group Project - Camila, Irene, Sebastian
+# Python Fundamentals Group Project

 In this project you are tasked with creating a year book for your class.
 Just like you probably have done in school.
 It should contain at least the following sections: